Post-OCR Paragraph Recognition by Graph Convolutional Networks: Introduction

 Previous studies have attempted to develop a paragraph estimation method by defining handcrafted rules based on careful observations~\cite{10.5555/2887770.2887901,icpr1986,breuel-2003,DBLP:conf/icdar/Smith09} or by learning an object detection model to identify the regions of paragraphs from an image~\cite{Yang-CVPR-2017,DBLP:conf/icdar/ZhongTJ19}.
 For the former approaches, it is usually challenging to define a robust set of heuristics even for a limited domain, and hence machine-learning-based solutions are generally preferable.
 The latter approaches tend to have difficulty dealing with diverse aspect ratios and text shapes, and the wide range of degradations observed in real-world applications such as image skews and perspective distortions.

-In this paper, we propose to apply graph convolutional neural networks (GCNs) in a post-processing step of an optical character recognition (OCR) system for paragraph estimation.
-Modern OCR engines can detect and recognize texts with a very high recall for documents in a variety of conditions.
-Indeed, as will be shown in the experiments, our generic OCR system can detect and recognize texts with a higher recall than a specialized image-based paragraph detector, indicating little risk of missing correct paragraph boundaries by restricting to the possibilities generated by the OCR engine.
-That motivates us to employ the post-processing strategy rather than a pre-processing or an entangled approach.
+In this paper, we propose to apply graph convolutional networks (GCNs) in a post-processing step of an optical character recognition (OCR) system for paragraph recognition.
 Recent advancements in graph neural (convolutional) networks~\cite{4700287,9046288} have enabled deep learning on non-Euclidian data.
 GCNs can learn spatial relationships among entities combining information from multiple sources and provide a natural way to learn the non-linear mapping from OCR results to paragraphs.

 More specifically, we design two classifiers based on GCNs --- one for line splitting and one for line clustering.
-A word graph is constructed for the first stage and a line graph is constructed for the second stage.
-Both graphs are constructed based on the $\beta$-skeleton algorithm \cite{BETA-skeleton} that produces a graph with good connectivity and sparsity.
+A word graph is constructed for the first stage and a line graph for the second stage.
+Both are constructed based on the $\beta$-skeleton algorithm \cite{BETA-skeleton} that produces a graph with good connectivity and sparsity.

 To fully utilize the models' capability, it is desirable to have a diverse set of document styles in the training data.
 We create synthetic data sets from web pages where the page styles are randomly modified in the web scraping engine.
 By leveraging open web sites like Wikipedia~\cite{wiki} for source material to render in randomized styles, we have access to practically unlimited document data.